heuvel/docker_flask_sklearn_tutorial/tutorial/README.md

 The command `COPY api/* /opt/api/` copies all the necessary files (model, python api) into the docker image.
 With `CMD ["python", "app.py"]`, we tell the image to run `python app.py` when we run the container through `docker run`.

-Now we are going to rebuild the container.
-To build a container, we use the command `docker build .` (note the dot) in the directory where the `Dockerfile` is located.
+Now we are going to rebuild the image.
+To build a image, we use the command `docker build .` (note the dot) in the directory where the `Dockerfile` is located.
 With the flag `-t`, we tag the image with a name.
-It is possible to overwrite the old container.
+It is possible to overwrite the old image.

-- Question: rebuild the container with the name `heuvel/iris_api`
+- Question: rebuild the image with the name `heuvel/iris_api`
 - Answer: `docker build -t heuvel/iris_api .`.
 Note that all containers running this image should

-If the process is succesfull, you can run `docker images` to see that a new version of the image is available in your local repository.
+If the process is successful, you can run `docker images` to see that a new version of the image is available in your local repository.

 - Question: run the new version of the API without the volume mount
 - Answer: `docker run --name=api --publish=5000:5000 heuvel/iris_api`